sukkergris/job-application/README.md

 ### Add Subscription

-If you have an existing subscription it's possible to use that one. **Not recomended!**
+If you have an existing subscription it's possible to use that one. **Thi is NOT recomended!**

 After creating your azure account go to the [`Subscriptions` (Portal)](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2) and add a new subscription.